CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 CLC to Azure/CreateServicePrincipalAzure.md

 }}}

 ### Article Overview
-This article explains how to create a Service Principal in order to allow SafeHaven programatic access to Azure cloud.
+This article explains how to create a Service Principal in order to allow SafeHaven programmatic access to Azure cloud.

 ### Requirements
 1. User must have an Azure account and permissions to login to the Azure portal.